 Strengths and Weaknesses

-The following table outlines the strengths and weaknesses of Snowflake Inc. (SNOW) and Teradata Corporation (TDC) based on the most recent data.
+Below is a comparative analysis of the strengths and weaknesses of Snowflake Inc. (SNOW) and Teradata Corporation (TDC).

 | Criterion | Snowflake Inc. (SNOW) | Teradata Corporation (TDC) |